HydroModPy/HydroModPy/docs/source/getting_started/cli-quickstart.rst

    |-- projects/             # one folder per project lives here
    `-- simulations/          # finalized Zarr archives and Parquet tables

-See :doc:`workspace-layout` for the resolution rules and the role of each folder.
+See :doc:`../user_guide/concepts/workspace-layout` for the resolution rules and the role of each folder.

 2. Create a project